How to Raise Beetle Larvae

 Humidity / Substrate Moisture:

-Rhino beetle larvae will get all the moisture they require from the substrate they eat so there is no need to spray water daily like when raising other types of insects.
+Rhino beetle larvae will get all the moisture they require from the substrate they eat so there is no need to spray water daily, like when raising other types of insects.
 This however means that the control of the moisture level of the substrate is of the utmost importance.
-It should be managed carefully to make sure that it does not dry out too much or is not kept too wet.
+Substrate that is too dry will lead to larvae not being able to source any water, leading to dehydration.
+The substrate moisture level should be managed carefully to make sure that it does not dry out too much (to provide the larvae with enough hydration) and that it is not kept too wet.

 Substrate that is too dry will cause larvae to shrivel up from the lack of water and die from moisture loss, whilst substrate that is too wet will encourage the growth of bacteria and fungi that can be harmful to the larvae, as well as allowing the proliferation of mite and small flies.
 The way to check the moisture level of the substrate is to make a ball of substrate in your hand and squeeze hard.
 If water drips out of the ball when squeezed, the substrate is too wet.
 If the ball of substrate does not hold its shape and falls apart when released, the substrate is too dry.
 If the ball of substrate holds its shape and does not drip any water, it is the perfect moisture level.